shimst3r/agipy/README.md

 ## How to Contribute

 This project is released under the GPL license, so I am happy for contributions, forks, and feedback!
-This can be done on many ways:
+This can be done in many ways:

 * Open PRs with improvements,
 * add issues if you find bugs,